jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

 - **Private Branch Exchange (PBX)**: a private telephone network used within an org or enterprise, allowing internal users to communicate with each other and share a certain number of external phone lines for making outgoing calls; a PBX system manages incoming and outgoing calls, offering features such as call routing, voicemail, call conferencing, extension dialing, and automated attendants; modern PBX systems can be hardware-based, software-based, or hosted in the cloud, and they often support both traditional analog lines and digital communication methods like VoIP (Voice over Internet Protocol); countermeasures to PBX fraud include many of the same controls you would employ to protect a network (e.g. logical or technical, administrative and physical controls)
 - **Proximity device/reader**: proximity devices can be passive, field-powered, or transponder; when a device passes near a proximity reader, the reader is able to determine the identity and authorization status of the bearer
 - **Public Switched Telephone Network (PSTN)**: the global network of interconnected voice-oriented public telephone systems; encompasses the world's circuit-switched telephone networks operated by national, regional, and local telephony operators; the PSTN enables landline telephony and is responsible for routing calls between different telephone networks, both domestically and internationally; uses a combination of copper wires, fiber optics, microwave transmission, and undersea cables to facilitate voice communication across vast distances
-- **Race condition (RCE)**: AKA race hazard is the condition of an electronics, software, or other system where the system's substantive behavior is dependent on the sequence or timing of other uncontrollable events, leading to unexpected or inconsistent results
+- **Race condition**: AKA race hazard is the condition of an electronics, software, or other system where the system's substantive behavior is dependent on the sequence or timing of other uncontrollable events, leading to unexpected or inconsistent results
 - **RPC**: Remote Procedure Call is a protocol that enables one system to execute instructions on other hosts across a network infrastructure
 - **Root of Trust**: a source that can always be trusted within a cryptographic system; because cryptographic security is dependent on keys to encrypt and decrypt data and perform functions such as generating digital signatures and verifying signatures, RoT schemes generally include a hardened hardware module; a RoT guarantees the integrity of the hardware prior to loading the OS of a computer
 - **Screened subnet**: AKA DMZ (or demilitarized zone) is a network security architecture that uses firewalls to create a barrier between the public internet and the internal network, allowing only controlled access to external-facing servers while protecting the internal network from potential attacks